Movies

 What Are Some of the Best Beheadings in Horror?

 Someone said to me recently, “Heads don’t roll like they used to,” and I took that as a personal challenge.
 Whatever happened to the good ol’ snap n’ drop?
 Nothing!
 Beheadings and decapitation have stayed alive and well in our neck of the woods.
-Let me highlight a handful of headless moments to add to your watch list, or give you a reason to revisit some classics.
+Let me highlight a handful of the best beheadings in horror that need to be added to your watch list, or give you a reason to revisit some classics.

 The Best Beheadings in Horror